 Looking for some fun activities to do post-turkey?
-San Francisco has plenty of events, activities, and fun spots to hit up during the long weekend of November 24-27.
-Scroll through for some essential things to check out and kick off the holiday season.
+Thanksgiving weekend in San Francisco brings plenty of events, activities, and fun spots to hit up from November 23-26, 2023.
+Scroll through for some essential events and activities to kick off the 2023 holiday season.

 1. Sign up for the Thanksgiving-day Turkey Trot

 Need to get your blood pumping before eating your weight in stuffing?
 Consider registering for the San Francisco Turkey Trot on Thanksgiving Day, Nov.
 23, 2023.
 The 21st annual event has a 5-mile race, a 3-mile race, and a 100-meter kids’ race.
 Participants can run or walk through the course in Golden Gate Park and it’s not uncommon to arrive in costume.